 Mastering commercial drafting is an essential skill for every experienced lawyer, and may make all the difference between a positive and negative outcome for a client.
 Chris Bland, a seasoned top-tier solicitor, general counsel and principal of Legal Tradecraft Consulting, specialises in helping lawyers develop their drafting skills and advisory services.
-Chris will be presenting three skills workshops for The College of Law throughout 2018, focusing on drafting preliminary agreements, drafting elements for commercial agreements, and drafting and negotiating damages and indemnity clauses.

 Know how to draft

 “Improving our drafting skill is integral to improving our overall skill as a lawyer,” said Chris.
 “We draft documents that are vital to court process (such as statements of claim, pleadings, witness statements).
 We draft forms, applications and submissions for our clients on many key public sector and government processes, such as applications to a planning department, ASIC or the ATO.
 We draft formal memoranda of legal advice on complex legal issues.
 Above all, as deal lawyers, we draft contractual documentation.

 “The central role we play on a deal is to translate our client’s business objectives into contract concepts.
 This translational skill rests directly on how well we draft.
 Improved drafting gives clarity to complex legal advice.
 It makes legal advice open and accessible.
 It helps lift the quality of our communication both with our client, and their business customers and counterparties.
 It avoids the very uncertainty and ambiguity in contracts that leads to litigation.”

 Despite the central importance of effective drafting, Chris often sees lawyers make several common drafting mistakes.